 Twenty eight years later, in November 2018, skipper Tracy Edwards watched as Maiden left Southampton at the start of another voyage around the world.

 This time the aim to not to make world records but to promote equality of access to education for girls from all backgrounds and countries, and to raise funds to help young women realise their full potential.
-The Maiden Factor campaign will see a rotating all-female crew sailing to 23 destinations in 13 countries over two years, flying the flag for girls’ education, working with local charities, and supporting community-led educational projects.
+The Maiden Factor campaign will see a rotating all-female crew sailing to more than 40 destinations in over 20 countries over three years, flying the flag for girls’ education, working with local charities, and supporting community-led educational projects.

 On the dock at each stopover, a Message of Hope baton started by girls in the UK is being handed to female students from a chosen school, who will add their own messages of solidarity to be passed on.
 Girls are also making colourful handprints on Maiden’s sail.

 As Connectivity Partner to the Maiden Factor, Inmarsat is providing a FleetBroadband 250 antenna for seamless voice and broadband data communications to enable the crew to blog and update social media throughout the journey, as well as receive the latest weather updates and navigation charts.
 It is accessed via our award-winning L-band network, which provides 99.9% availability in all weather across the world’s oceans.